Monotonicity of eigenstate thermalization hypothesis in two-dimensional systems: Results

 \section{Results}

-We will first present the results for the hard-core boson (HCB) system.
-We study $f(\bar{E},\omega)$ for fixed $\omega\in [0.0,5.0]$.
+We first present the results for the hard-core boson (HCB) system.
+We study $f(\bar{E},\omega)$ for $\omega\in [0.0,5.0]$.
 Figure \ref{HCB_KEocOrave_plots} shows the monotonically decreasing behaviour of $f(\beta)$ with varying $|\beta|$, for different fixed values of $\omega$.
 So, $f(T)$ is a monotonically increasing function of $|T|$.
-These plots are for the $5\times 5$ lattice.
+These plots are for the system of $5\times 5$ lattice sites with 5 bosons.
 For completeness, we have also plotted $f(\bar{E})$.
 The top row is for the kinetic energy operator $\mathcal{O}_{B1}$.
 The bottom row is for the occupation number operator at a single site $\mathcal{O}_{B2}$.

-Figure \ref{HCB_KErave_dfEb_dfbeta_plots} are plots of $1/f df/d\bar{E}$ as a function of $\bar{E}$ (left panel) and $1/f df/d\beta$ as a function of $\beta$ (right panel) for the two system sizes - $4\times 4$ lattice and $5\times 5$ lattice.
+Figure \ref{HCB_KErave_dfEb_dfbeta_plots} are plots of $f'(\bar{E})/f(\bar{E})$ as a function of $\bar{E}$ (left panel) and $f'(\beta)/f(\beta)$ as a function of $\beta$ (right panel) for the two system sizes - $4\times 4$ lattice with $4$ bosons and $5\times 5$ lattice with $5$ bosons.
 The operator under consideration is $\mathcal{O}_{B1}$.
-The left panel shows that the $f(\bar{E})$ function flattens as the system size increases.
+The left panel shows that the $f(\bar{E})$ function locally flattens as the system size increases.
 On the other hand, we can see that $f(\beta)$ function does not flattens as the system size increases.
 This agrees with the fact that $\beta$ is an intensive quantity.

-Figure \ref{HCB_KE_Afrate_plots}(a) is plots of the slope of $1/f df/d\bar{E}$ from linear-fitting, with changing $\omega$ for the two system sizes.
-The absolute value of the slope for the larger system size is clearly smaller.
-Figure \ref{HCB_KE_Afrate_plots}(b) and Figure \ref{HCB_KE_Afrate_plots}(c) are again plots of the slope of $1/f df/d\bar{E}$ but rescaled with different powers of the system area $A$.
-Figure 3(b) clearly shows the slopes, scaled with $A^1$, overlapping.
-So, it is clear that the rate of flattening of $f(\bar{E})$ is directly proportional to the system size or area $A$.
-We also find that the flattening rate of the $f(\bar{E})$ for the occupation number $\mathcal{O}_{B2}$ is directly proportional to the system-size or area $A$.
-So, we will not be presenting the related plots.